-losses on holders of particular instruments, That analysis would not consider the

-including Instrument E, in particular payments that arise only as a result of the

-circumstances.
-For example, the national national resolving authority's power to

-resolving authority has the power to impose losses on the holders of Instrument

-writedown the par amount of Instrument E E. That is because that power, and the

-or to convert it into a fixed number of the resulting payments, are not contractual

-issuer's ordinary shares if the national terms of the financial instrument.
+That analysis would not consider the payments that arise only as a result of the national resolving authority's power to impose losses on the holders of Instrument E. That is because that power, and the resulting payments, are not contractual terms of the financial instrument.

-resolving authority determines that the

-issuer is having severe financial In contrast, the contractual cash flows

-difficulties, needs additional regulatory would not be solely payments of principal

-capital or is 'failing'. and interest on the principal amount

-outstanding if the contractual terms of

-the financial instrument permit or require

-the issuer or another entity to impose

-losses on the holder (eg by writing down

-the par amount or by converting the

-instrument into a fixed number of the

-issuer's ordinary shares) as long as those

-contractual terms are genuine, even if the

-probability is remote that such a loss will

-be imposed.
+In contrast, the contractual cash flows would not be solely payments of principal and interest on the principal amount outstanding if the contractual terms of the financial instrument permit or require the issuer or another entity to impose losses on the holder (eg by writing down the par amount or by converting the instrument into a fixed number of the issuer's ordinary shares) as long as those contractual terms are genuine, even if the probability is remote that such a loss will be imposed.